sigasi/sigasi_insights/content/opinion/emacs/no-vhdl-rename-emacs-vhdl-mode.md

 that you will need in order to be efficient at reusing your legacy code.
 Then there is the act of modifying the code.
 There are three things I want to talk about: naming conventions, cleaning up code layout and code encapsulation.
-For today, let’s stick to naming conventions.
+For today, let's stick to naming conventions.

 Global Rename
 -------------